-	Spain Sierra Nevada National Park is an exceptional biodiversity of Europe providing refuge to around 2100 plant species out of which 116 are endangered and about 70 are endemic.
-Among the animals, weasel, foxes, badgers, lizards and snakes are significant.
+Spain Sierra Nevada National Park is exceptional biodiversity of Europe providing refuge to around 2100 plant species out of which 116 are endangered and about 70 are endemic.
+Among the animals, weasel, foxes, badgers, lizards, and snakes are significant.
 However, wild mountain goat or ibex is easiest to spot.
-If you are a bird watcher, then the golden eagle, Bonelli's eagle, griffon vulture, hoopoe, and peregrine falcons would fascinate you.
+If you are a bird watcher, then the golden eagle, Bonelli’s eagle, griffon vulture, hoopoe, and peregrine falcons would fascinate you.

-Traditionally called 'Sierra del Sol', or the 'mountains of the sun', this UNESCO World Heritage site carries the legacies of the Romans, Moors, Visigoths, and Tartessians especially in the Alpujarra slopes.
+Traditionally called ‘Sierra del Sol’, or the ‘mountains of the sun’, this UNESCO World Heritage site carries the legacies of the Romans, Moors, Visigoths, and Tartessians especially in the Alpujarra slopes.
 Alpujarra, the last shelter of the Moors, carries remnants of flat-roofed houses belonging to the Moors.
-The slopes of Alpujarra also have irrigation channels that collected melt water from the snow peaks to the low lying areas.
+The slopes of Alpujarra also have irrigation channels that collected meltwater from the snow peaks to the low lying areas.

 Hiking through Sierra Nevada National Park is a stimulating activity.
 Trekking through undulating meadows and vibrant woods, you would discover that time has stood still in the lower slopes of Sierra del Sol.
 This territory is endowed with abundant flora and fauna for your exploration.
 This leisurely walk from Barranco de San Juan takes about five hours.
 If you have a liking for more adventurous trails, then the route along Rio Trevelez would be ideal.
-The terrain is challenging with several climbs, river crossings and mountain streams.
+The terrain is challenging with several climbs, river crossings, and mountain streams.
 This route could take you up to a height of nearly 2000 meters.

-If you are seeking greater adventure in the Sierra Nevada in Spain and are physically fit then make an attempt for scaling Mount Mulhacen.
+If you are seeking greater adventure in the Sierra Nevada in Spain and are physically fit then make an attempt to scaling Mount Mulhacen.
 The 16 km climb begins from Capiliera and involves several steep climbs.
 If you are attempting to climb the slopes in winter carry winter climbing gear as there is considerable snow on your ascent.

 In winter, Sierra Nevada becomes one of the most sought after ski destinations in southern Europe.
 In fact, Prasdollano resort at 2100m in Sierra Nevada is the southernmost ski destination of Europe.
 With 61 km of course spread across 39 runs it suits the needs of skiers of all levels.
-Beginners as well as experts can try out their skills in these slopes.
-Though ski lifts operate from 9am to 4:30pm, floodlit skiing is gradually gaining popularity.
+Beginners, as well as experts, can try out their skills in these slopes.
+Though ski lifts operate from 9 am to 4:30 pm, floodlit skiing is gradually gaining popularity.
 Attempt skiing under floodlights on Friday or Saturday evenings; it would become a memorable experience.